Liu joins Bell, Chen on US figure skating team for Olympics

 U.S. Figure Skating has a similar situation in selecting the two pairs teams for Beijing, because the favored duo of Alexa Knierim and Brandon Frazier withdrew before nationals when he tested positive for COVID-19.
 Knierim and Frazier likewise petitioned for a spot on the Olympic team and are expected to be chosen.

-The pairs and ice dance teams will be selected once they conclude competition Saturday night at Bridgestone Arena.
-The three men headed to Beijing will be announced after their free skate Sunday.
+The pairs and ice dance teams will be selected once they conclude competition Saturday night.
+The three men headed to Beijing will be announced after their free skate Sunday, though Nathan Chen and Vincent Zhou are basically locks after they turned in dazzling short programs earlier Saturday.

+“It’s the Olympic year,” Zhou said.
+“There’s lots of pressure, everybody is nervous, but the energy is amazing.”

 More AP Winter Olympics: https://apnews.com/hub/winter-olympics and https://twitter.com/AP_Sports